dfloreaa/Retinanet/README.md

 # retinanet
-A Pytorch implementation of the Retinanet
+A Pytorch implementation of the Retinanet, based on the implementation by @yhenon